Duncan3142/mono/pkgs/xis/README.md

 npm test
 ```

-For use with an IDE, select the Typescript version found in `./node_modules/typescript/lib`
+For use with an IDE, select the TypeScript version found in `./node_modules/typescript/lib`

 <p align="right">(<a href="#top">back to top</a>)</p>